mue/docs/docs/development.md

 1. Clone the repository using ``git clone https://github.com/mue/api.git``
 2. Run ``yarn`` or ``npm i`` to install all needed dependencies
 3. Install Vercel CLI with ``npm i -g vercel`` or ``yarn add global vercel``
+4. Set the environment variables for "SUPABASE_URL", "SUPABASE_TOKEN" (these can be found in the API section of your Supabase database settings) and "ADMIN_TOKEN".
-4. Sign in and setup Vercel CLI with ``vercel dev``.
+5. Sign in and setup Vercel CLI with ``vercel dev``.
 Use this command to start the server also
-4. Code your heart out!
+6. Code your heart out!

 #### Database Setup
 Your Supabase database will need two tables - images and quotes.
-The images table has columns for id (integer), category, file, photographer, location and camera (string).
-The quotes table has columns for id (integer), author, quote and language (string).
+The images table has columns for id (uuid), category, file, photographer, location and camera (string).
+The quotes table has columns for id (uuid), author, quote and language (string).
 In the future we may provide a script to setup the database.

 ## Marketplace
 #### Requirements